Frame Semantic Patterns for Identifying Underreporting of Notifiable Events in Healthcare: The Case of Gender-Based Violence: Conclusion and Future Work

 This study presented an innovative methodology for identifying underreporting of notifiable health events, focusing on Gender-Based Violence (GBV) through frame-based modeling and semantic parsing.
 The results show that this linguistically grounded framework effectively captures a wide range of GBV reports with good precision (average of 0.726).

-The healthcare and violence domain frames, together with the semantic parser trained on them, form the foundation of a methodology that can be readily extended to other health surveillance contexts, such as suicide prevention or substance abuse.
-Expanding the system requires only the creation of new frame-semantic patterns, making it scalable and adaptable to emerging needs.
+While the patterns defined in this paper are specific to GBV, the core methodological contribution, \textit{i.e.}, semantic parsing grounded in FrameNet combined with pattern definition over automatic annotations, is generalizable to other health surveillance tasks.
+This capability rests on two properties of FrameNet.
+First, beyond the domain-specific healthcare and violence frames modeled by \citet{dutra-et-al-2023} and \citet{larre-torrent-2024}, FrameNet's broad network of general-domain and abstract frames already provides conceptual coverage that other tasks can make use of.
+Second, the methodology for creating new frames, lexical units, and frame-to-frame relations is well-established and has been applied with methodological rigor across decades of FrameNet development.
+Extending the system to tasks such as suicide prevention or substance abuse requires defining new patterns — and, only where necessary, new domain-specific frames — within this existing and principled infrastructure.

-Although frames are intricate structures, their logic is intuitive and interpretable.
+The same explicit, human-readable structure that makes FrameNet extensible also makes it interpretable.
 This quality makes the approach particularly suitable for healthcare applications: outputs can be easily understood and validated by professionals, even when the model errs.
 Such transparency strengthens the system’s reliability and reinforces its practical value in real-world settings.

 The methodology also aligns with the realities of Brazil’s public healthcare infrastructure, where limited computational resources often constrain large-scale AI systems.
 The models employed have a lower carbon footprint and can be deployed on modest infrastructure while maintaining data governance and an ethical implementation.
+As reported in Section~\ref{automatic-anno}, the entire pipeline -- from parser retraining to inference over 21 million sentences -- consumed approximately 22.4 kWh and emitted an estimated 1.93 kgCO\textsubscript{2}eq, confirming the low environmental cost of deploying task-specific small language models in resource-constrained settings.

 Future work will focus on developing frame-based risk models and automating the discovery of semantic patterns to reduce manual effort and enhance scalability.